mynameislau/clic-clac/README.md

 Set a `data-expand-default-state` attribtue to true or false if you want to specify a default state for this tab

-If you only want at least one tab selected at all times, add a `data-at-least-one` attribute to the tablist element
+If you only want at least one tab selected at all times, add a `data-at-least-one` attribute to the tablist element with the value `true`.

 ## EVENTS